 Hi there.
 Today I’m going to talk to you about managing your brand’s reputation online.
-Building a brand for yourself online has never been easier.
+Digital branding has never been easier.
 Recent technology means that you now access hundreds of social profiles at just a click of a button.
 Social media [sites] and how we act and the things we say on them have never been more important.

 It’s no good collecting together all your social media profiles and establishing a brand, though, if no one is managing the brand properly.
 Letting just one of your brand’s profiles fall into the wrong hands can lead to utter disarray and ruin your brand’s reputation.
 For example, Burger King and Jeep got their Twitter profiles hacked earlier this year.
 Well, this actually turned out quite well for the brand, [who] ended up with a sharp increase in followers.
 It doesn’t always go this well.
 Lots of other brands have tried to replicate the situation and staged their own Twitter hack, and it’s not turned out that great.
 Other brands have lost control of their Twitter profiles and received a sharp backlash from the media.